 - Fantasy - Wikipedia

-Fantasy is a genre of speculative fiction that involves supernatural or magical elements, often including imaginary places and creatures [1] [2] Its roots are in oral traditions, which became fantasy literature and drama
+Fantasy is a genre of speculative fiction that involves supernatural or magical elements, often including imaginary places and creatures [1][2] The genre's roots lie in oral traditions, which later became fantasy literature and drama

 - Fantasy literature - Wikipedia